 No bonus points

 Let’s get straight to the point: while it’s true that there is no official IELTS answer on the maximum word limit in the writing tasks, you won’t get bonus marks for going over the minimum word count.
-Remember: the IELTS Writing test is only partly about how brilliant your ideas are.
-It is mainly about how effectively and precisely you can communicate through writing.
+Remember: the IELTS Writing test is not really about how many brilliant ideas you have.
+It is about how effectively and precisely you can communicate through writing.

 Spend your time wisely

 The maths is simple: write more and you will have less time to check and proofread.
-It is generally recommended that the number of words that you write should be around the same as what is asked for in the task.
-So, ideally, you should aim for 150-170 words in Task 1 and 250-275 words in Task 2.
-It is a lot better for you to spend the extra time proofreading, checking and rechecking your work than it is to spend the entire time writing.
-The Writing test is not about quantity — it is all about quality and accuracy.
-You have to remember that the more you write, the more chance there is for you to make a grammatical, or spelling error.
+It is generally recommended that the number of words you write should be a little above what is asked for in the task – enough to give yourself a safety margin, but not so much that you run out of time.
+Aim for around 160-190 words in Task 1 and 260-290 words in Task 2.
+It is a lot better to spend the extra time proofreading, checking and rechecking your work than it is to spend the entire time writing.
+The Writing test is not about quantity – it is all about quality and accuracy.
+Remember that the more you write, the more chance there is for you to make a grammatical or spelling error.